Willis the Zipper

 Willis the Zipper - "freaky" name, with a sound to match.
 This group from Youngstown played a unique style of progressive rock with influences of Frank Zappa, King Crimson, Jethro Tull, and Emerson, Lake, and Palmer.
 They played the Youngstown and Cleveland clubs like Old McDonalds in Girard.

 The band never released a record but had a good fan base.
-In 1974/5 the band decided to regroup and change their name to I Don't Care.
+In 1973 Boggess, McDonald, amd Knapp wanted to move in a jazz-rock direction so they started I Don't Care